safeliquids/map-is-done/docs/config_file_format.md

     - `"forever"` (optional) - If true, disables advancing in-game time.
 If false, forcefully enables it.
 If omitted, the daylight cycle is left unchanged.

+14. `"set_weather"`

+    Sets the world's weather, optionally forever or with a timer.
+    Similarly to `"set_time"`, setting the duration changes the `"doWeatherCycle"` gamerule.
+If you also set this gamerule directly using the `"set_gamerules"` action it is undefined what happens, therefore it is recommended to enable or disable the weather cycle using `"set_weater"` aciton.

+    Parameters:
+    - `"weather"` - weather type; must be a string one of `"clear"`, `"rain"` or `"thunder"`
+    - `"duration"` (optional) - `"forever"` or number of ticks this weather should remain for.
+Default is `"forever"`.